In this post, we’ll review strategies for treating stuttering in the adult population. We refer to a person who stutters as PWS.

 Resources

-- Video reviewing how we speak (by Eugene Speech Therapy)
+- Video reviewing how we speak (by Sierra Speech)

 - Read aloud in unison with your patient, using a slow rate